 The first step to creating a great experience for your students is to create a great experience for your employees.
-That’s one of the key themes 26 college presidents and chancellors discussed during a recent tour of Zappos, a company famous for delighting both its users and its employees.
+That’s one of the key themes 26 college presidents and chancellors discussed during a tour last November of Zappos, a company famous for delighting both its users and its employees.

-The trip was an out-of-sector experience lab orchestrated by EAB‘s Melanie Ho, as part of her ongoing project to help university leadership teams understand how campuses must evolve to remain relevant to the students of tomorrow.
+The trip was an out-of-sector experience lab orchestrated by EAB‘s Melanie Ho, as part of the Higher Ed Strategy Forum‘s ongoing work to help university leadership teams understand how campuses must evolve to remain relevant to the students of tomorrow.

 “Our whole belief is if you get the culture right, then most of the other stuff, like delivering great customer service or building a long-term brand or business will just be a natural byproduct,” says Tony Hsieh, CEO of Zappos.

 Ho acknowledges that the term “customer service” can make some campus leaders uncomfortable.
 “Whether students should be treated as customers or not, that’s a debate that goes all the way back to Socrates,” she explains.
 “When it comes to student learning, there are times when thinking about the student as customer is the wrong answer.”